Donald Stewart (Scottish politician): Political career

-In 1981 Stewart attempted to introduce some provisions for Gaelic through a private members bill, but it was met with hostility from the Conservatives and talked out by Bill Walker.
+In 1981, Stewart attempted to introduce some provisions for Gaelic through a private members bill, but it was met with hostility from the Conservatives and talked out by Bill Walker.
 It was only with the introduction of the Gaelic Language (Scotland) Act 2005 by the devolved Scottish Parliament, that the language was afforded some official recognition.

-In March 1985 Stewart announced he would retire from front-line politics at the next election, although continued to represent the Western Isles until 1987.
-At the General Election of that year his replacement as SNP candidate Ian Smith, then the party's spokesman on transport, was defeated by Calum MacDonald of the Labour Party.
+In March 1985, Stewart announced he would retire from frontline politics at the next election, although he continued to represent the Western Isles until 1987.
+At the 1987 general election, his successor as SNP candidate, Ian Smith, then the party's Spokesman on Transport; was defeated by Calum MacDonald of the Labour Party.
 The SNP vote dropped by 26% and the constituency saw an SNP to Labour swing of 19.6% in what was included by election analysts David Butler and Robert Waller as among the "exceptional results" seen in "individual constituencies" in that election.

-Labour held it until the 2005 general election when it was regained by the SNP's Angus MacNeil.
+Labour held it until the 2005 general election when it was regained by Angus MacNeil of the SNP.

-Upon his retirement from Parliament, Stewart was offered a Life Peerage, but refused it.
-Stewart was working on an autobiography when he died in 1992.
+Upon his retirement from Parliament, Stewart was offered a Life Peerage, but declined.
+Stewart was working on an autobiography at the time of his death in 1992.
 It was edited and completed by his sister, and published in 1994 as A Scot in Westminster.

 It was Stewart who famously described the SNP as a "radical party, with a revolutionary aim".